samjhopkins9/SalaryModel_RF/README.md

 ## How to run
-    ## Open the repository in terminal, type "bash run.sh" and hit enter.
+    ## Open the repository in terminal, type "bash src/run.sh" and hit enter.
-    - Renders src/Project1.rmd into index.html and opens it in browser.
+    - Renders src/Project1.Rmd into src/Project1.html and opens it in browser.